-Like many girls, I am in a long-term love affair with chocolate, and have a weakness for fairytale castles.
+Like many Travel Belles, I am in a long-term love affair with chocolate, and have a weakness for fairytale castles.
 Imagine my delight when I happened across a small town which combined the two.
 Not so surprising, you might be thinking, if I were in Belgium, or Switzerland perhaps.
 In fact, I was in northwest Spain, in a town called Astorga.

 Astorga is a tiny place with a big personality.
 As a settlement, it dates back to the Celtic times and is a stopping-place on the Camino de Santiago, the famous pilgrimage route.
 However, this is not just a place for religious spirituality, it is also a mecca for any serious chocoholic; it happens to be the place where chocolate was first introduced to Europe.
 The town takes both things seriously; there is one museum dedicated to the Camino and another to chocolate.